Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Caselet 1 - Cutting Last-Minute Escalations in a Finance Operations GCC

-A Finance GCC supporting month-end close for a global business was technically strong, but onsite leaders repeatedly saw last-minute escalations in the final 48 hours of each cycle.
+A Finance GCC supporting month-end close was technically strong, but onsite leaders repeatedly saw last-minute escalations in the final 48 hours of each cycle.

-• Intervention: Stakeholder capability and ownership programme for 35 associates and managers — structured update templates, escalation triggers, and manager coaching on proactive communication.
+• Intervention: Stakeholder capability and ownership programme for 35 associates and managers.

 • Outcome: Within two closing cycles, last-minute escalations dropped noticeably.
 Onsite feedback shifted from “we don’t know what’s coming” to “we have better line of sight.”